 To perform a Move refactoring:

-On the main menu, or on the context menu, point to, and then choose .
+From the main menu, or from the context menu, point to, and then choose .

 In the Project Tool Window, drag the symbol to the new location.